JhossePaul/pysetl/README.rst

 In order to accomplish this task we provide some tools:

-- :code:`pysetl.config`: Type-safe configuration.
+- :class:`pysetl.config`: Type-safe configuration.
-- :code:`pysetl.storage`: Agnostic and extensible data sources connections.
+- :class:`pysetl.storage`: Agnostic and extensible data sources connections.
-- :code:`pysetl.workflow`: Pipeline management and dependency injection.
+- :class:`pysetl.workflow`: Pipeline management and dependency injection.

 PySetl is designed with Python typing syntax at its core.
 Hence, we strongly suggest `typedspark`_ and `pydantic`_ for development.